DagimDev/reactjs-learning/my-react-app/src/Hooks/useContext/use-context-note.md

 pass data through our component trees, giving our components the ability to communicate and share data at different levels.
 So, React context was created to fix these issues.

+React Context API: Context is a way to share global data (like props, state or variables) between deeply nested components more easily without the need to manually pass props down to each nested component.
+Note: Each component in Context is context-aware, therefore, instead of passing props down through every single component on the tree, the components in need of a prop can simply ask for it, without needing intermediary helper components that only help relay the prop.